-a logistic element (such as spares inventory) can contribute to mission objectives except through the weapon system.
+We will further assume that the mission value of a logistical service is a function of weapon-system performance, as neither a weapon-system component (such as a fuel cell) nor a logistic element (such as spares inventory) can contribute to mission objectives except through the weapon system.
 From a warfighter's viewpoint, a weapon system is either capable of supporting a mission, or it is not.
 While a fuel cell may be a necessary condition for the system to be mission capable, it is not a sufficient condition.

 Operational availability (Ao) is a primary metric used to determine the probability that a weapon system will be capable of supporting a mission.
 For example, in an aircraft squadron, Ao of 85% implies that an average of 85% of the aircraft will be available to fly in support of some mission objective.
 Goals are often stated for Ao levels, and mission planning must take Ao into account.
-Moreover, neither a war fighter nor a resource manager wanting to make contingency plans should be content with knowing the nominal (target) or the average Ao level.
+Moreover, neither a warfighter nor a resource manager wanting to make contingency plans should be content with knowing the nominal (target) or the average Ao level.
 He or she should have a sense of the distribution of Ao around the target levels: the probability that Ao will fall below some critical level.